zebrunner/carina/docs/advanced/driver.md

 safariHomePage.open();
 Assert.assertTrue(safariHomePage.isPageOpened());
 ```
 Options also could be setted through _config.properties.
-If there are multiple options to pass, split them by comma.
+If there are multiple options to pass split them by comma.
 Available parameters to pass options:
 ```
 chrome_args=
 chrome_experimental_opts=